Janeleq/Candy-Crush-Replicate/README.md

-# Getting Started with Create React App
+# About the Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts